Want to quickly get rid of your hangover? Click here.

 - Light and/or sound sensitivity (which goes along with irritability)

-While these may sound extreme, and typically these symptoms accompany more than just one too many chardonnays at dinner, they are certainly not to be taken lightly and we would be remiss if we failed to include the serious symptoms when discussing what a hangover could possibly entail.
+While these may sound extreme, they are certainly not to be taken lightly and we would be remiss if we failed to include the serious symptoms when discussing what a hangover could possibly entail.

 What causes bad hangovers?